MaryAyobami/maryayobami.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Elected as Secretary of the Graduate Student Advisory Council (GradSAC) at the School of Computing!
+Joined the Graduate Student Advisory Council (GradSAC) at the School of Computing as the Secretary!